 A water heater is a storage tank that, yes, heats water.
-The heat is either produced by burning gas or by using electricity.
-A standard water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the washing machine, or any other hot water need.
+The heat is either produced by burning gas or by utilizing electricity.
+A standard water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the dishwasher, or any other hot water need.
 As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be heated for use across your home.

 Can’t decide which water heating system is ideal for your home?
 Call Aramendia Plumbing, Heating and Air in San Antonio today and we’ll come out and provide you a no-charge in-home estimate.